MuzamilJillani/MuzamilJillani/README.md

 - 👋 Hi, I’m @MuzamilJillani
-- 👀 I’m interested in DataScience, Python, SQL
+- 👀 I’m interested in Web Development Technologies
-- 🌱 I’m currently learning BigData
+- 🌱 I’m currently learning Web3
-- 💞️ I’m looking to collaborate on DataScience and ML projects
+- 💞️ I’m looking to collaborate on Web3 and BlockChain projects
 - 📫 How to reach me on linkedin @muzamil-jillani-31a0b01ab

 <!---